 Each year MIRC’s Farmworker & Immigrant Worker Rights team provides legal advice and representation to hundreds of farmworkers and immigrant workers throughout the state of Michigan.
 Our Farmworker & Immigrant Worker Rights team engages in targeted outreach and provides community education materials so that Michigan’s farmworkers and immigrant workers understand their rights.
 We also work alongside MIRC’s public policy staff to track Michigan specific labor and employment issues that affect farmworkers and immigrant workers and develop policy proposals that target the systems that allow for worker exploitation to exist.

-Our team’s legal and policy areas of focus include: farmworker litigation, worksite immigration raids, labor trafficking (including U and T visas), wage and hour litigation, workplace sexual harassment and discrimination.
+Our team’s legal and policy areas of focus include: farmworker litigation, worksite immigration raids, labor trafficking (including U and T visas), wage and hour litigation, workplace sexual harassment and discrimination, and non-citizens' access to unemployment insurance and workers' compensation systems.

 Farmworker & Immigrant Workers’ Rights staff: Susan Reed, Diana Marin, Anna Hill, Gonzalo Peralta, and José Ernesto López.